ibexa/documentation-developer/docs/api/general_rest_usage.md

  will both send a **Location header** to provide you with the requested resource's ID.

 Those particular headers generally match a specific list of HTTP response codes.
-Location is send by `201 Created`, `301 Moved permanently`, `307 Temporary redirect responses`, etc. You can expect those HTTP responses to provide you with a Location header.
+Location is sent by `201 Created`, `301 Moved permanently`, `307 Temporary redirect responses`, etc. You can expect those HTTP responses to provide you with a Location header.

 ###### Destination header